One of Us Must Know (Sooner or Later): Critical comments

 Cash Box described the single as a "raunchy, low-down romantic lament" delivered with emotion.
+Record World called it "a typical Dylan love ode" in which "he and the girl-of-the-moment are breaking up."
 Dave Marsh, who listed the single as among the 1001 greatest ever made, wrote in 1999 that it was difficult to understand how it could "flop so badly".

 Several contemporary UK reviews were negative, particularly with respect to Dylan's singing.
 Maureen Cleave dismissed the song as "Quite the worst record that he, or anybody else, has ever made."
 She criticized the "irritating tinkly accompaniment and lyrics that are a constant embarrassment".
 The Evening Post review suggested that the track lacked quality and commented on what Dylan's apparent lack of effort on vocals, which was described as "just a groaning noise".
 The Liverpool Echo commented on Dylan's "curiously exaggerated vocal delivery ... [and] sarcastic voice" and concluded that he was not a capable vocalist.
 Other reviewers were less scathing.
 In the Record Mirror review of Blonde on Blonde, Norman Jopling noted that the song had been Dylan's least successful single in the United Kingdom, and compared his vocals on it to Yogi Bear, but felt that it was "very dramatic and under-rated."
 The Bucks Examiner found that the song "sounds pretty involved at a first hearing" and was inferior to its B-Side, but improved with repeated listenings.

-Retrospective reviews have been mixed, with Griffin's piano playing sometimes highlighted for praise.
+Retrospective reviews have been very positive, with Griffin's piano playing often highlighted for praise.
 Michael Gray felt that the constant rising and falling of the music coupled with Dylan's delivery of words, like "pers-on-al" and "un-der-stood", combined to produce an impressive "musical whole".
 Neil Spencer awarded the song 5/5 stars in an Uncut magazine Dylan supplement in 2015.
-It was described it as "a grand, stately number, propelled by some wonderful piano-organ interplay" by author John Nogowski, who rated the song as "A".
+It was described as "a grand, stately number, propelled by some wonderful piano-organ interplay" by author John Nogowski, who rated the song as "A".
 Music historians Philippe Margotin and Jean-Michel Guesdon, although describing it as "a very good song", wrote that the performance "lacks rhythmic rigor" and was somewhat careless, and suggest that Dylan and Robertson's guitars were not properly tuned.
 They highlighted Griffin's piano playing as "excellent".

-Kooper also praised Griffin's performance, calling it "quite magnificent" and adding that "it influenced me enormously as a pianist".
-The critic Jonathan Singer ascribed the song's "tragic depth" to Griffin's playing.
-Joplins's 1966 review had also highlighted the piano performance.
+Al Kooper also praised Griffin's performance, calling it "quite magnificent" and adding that "it influenced me enormously as a pianist".
+Critic Jonathan Singer gives Griffin's piano playing credit for binding the song together: "At the chorus, Griffin unleashes a symphony; hammering his way up and down the keyboard, half Gershwin, half gospel, all heart.
+The follow-up, a killer left hand figure that links the chorus to the verse, releases none of the song's tension."